Neraaz/HTESP/_sources/param.rst.txt

   - **ntype_constraint**: 4 - Limit of different species allowed

   - **must_include**: [] - List of elements must be included in the search.
 Here, Here, its role differs from the ``must_include`` parameter in Materials Project's ``chemsys`` mode.
 For instance, in the configuration ``"element_set": "(Fe-Mn),O"`` (`here <https://github.com/mohanliu/qmpy_rester>`_), the ``entries`` consist of ``["Fe", "Mn"]``, while the ``must_include`` parameter contains ``["O"]``.

-  - **form_en**: true - If true, searches for compounds with negative formation energies

   - **metal**: false - If true, searches for compounds with zero bandgap